88-degrees/Book-of-Changes/appendix03s1.md

 are no (agencies) greater than those of the stalks and the tortoise-shell.

 73. Therefore Heaven produced the spirit-like things, and the sages took advantage of them.
-(The operations of) heaven and earth are marked by (so many) changes and transformations; and the sages imitated them (by means of the Yî).
+(The operations of) heaven and earth are marked by (so many) changes and transformations; and the sages imitated them (by means of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)).
 Heaven hangs out its (brilliant) figures from which are seen good fortune and bad, and the sages made their emblematic interpretations accordingly.
 The Ho gave forth the map, and the Lo the writing, of (both of) which the sages took advantage.

-74. In the (scheme of the) Yî there are the four symbolic figures by which they inform men (in divining of the lines making up the diagrams); the explanations appended to them convey the significance (of the diagrams and lines); and the determination (of the divination) as fortunate or the reverse, to settle the doubts (of men).
+74. In the (scheme of the) [**Yì**](https://en.wikipedia.org/wiki/I_Ching) there are the four symbolic figures by which they inform men (in divining of the lines making up the diagrams); the explanations appended to them convey the significance (of the diagrams and lines); and the determination (of the divination) as fortunate or the reverse, to settle the doubts (of men).

 ###### p.
 375

 Chapter <a name="fr_265"></a>[XII](#fn_265).

-75. It is said in the Yî, 'Help is given to him from Heaven.
+75. It is said in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), 'Help is given to him from Heaven.
 There will be good fortune; advantage in every respect.'
 The Master

 ###### p.
 376